 Tips for SuccessHere are a few things to keep in mind that will help make this activity a success.

-- Timing - Start on this activity right away, especially if your students have not written an expository essay before.
+- Timing - If possible, start on this activity several weeks before Thanksgiving, especially if your students have not written an essay before.
 You'll be surprised at how much time it takes to brainstorm ideas, teach them the format, write the first draft, revise and edit it, and create the final draft.
-You'll also want to allow plenty of time for students to decorate their folders.
+You should also allow plenty of time for students to decorate their covers.

-- Grading - My other tip concerns grading the project.
-If you are going to spend several weeks on it, you'll probably need to grade it.
-To do this, I made a copy of the essay for myself so that I could make comments on it without marking up the one that went to parents.
+- Grading - If you are spend spend several weeks on this activity, you'll probably need to assign some sort of grade to it.
+You could do a participation grade based on overall effort and quality of work.
+If you need to write comments on their work to justify your grade, you won't want to write in the copy that students are going to give to their parents.
+What I did was to make a copy of the essay for myself so that I could write comments on it.
 I felt that since this was their first expository essay, it was more of a learning activity than an assessment so I tended to grade it very leniently.
 Most of my comments and feedback took place during the writing conference so my final grade ended up being more of a participation grade than anything else.